about

 Matthew Piatt has had a passionate interest in classical architecture from a young age.
 Winning the Technological Student Association Architecture Award at 18, he then went to the University of Texas for his Bachelors degree in Architecture, followed by a MADU at the University of Notre Dame, where he developed a particular focus on classical and ecclesiastical architecture.
 Piatt has a particular interest and command of the classical treaties and combines this with extensive CAD, digital modelling and 3D printing skills.

 A graduate of Oklahoma State University, Jackie Rea spent 10 years as a business owner in the insurance industry before joining LEBA in 2023.
-On a day to day basis, Jackie sees to the smooth running of the office as well as ensuring that the front of house experience is among the best.
+While primarily engaged on the Pencil Point Construction (PPC) side of the business, Jackie provides high level office management and works with the CEO to implement the strategic vision for both companies.